evanx/redishub-legacy/README.md

 <br>A.</b> Actually Redishub doesn't offer hosted Redis instances (yet).
 It addresses some indie use cases where an online serverless storage/messaging service is convenient.
 I have no idea if it will be popular or not.
 Actually I want to see how useful it might be for me personally.

 <b>Q. Will you ever offer a hosted Redis service?
-<br>A.</b> There are other PaaS vendors that offer hosted Redis at scale, e.g. ElastiCache.
+<br>A.</b> There are other PaaS vendors that offer hosted Redis at scale, e.g. AWS ElastiCache.
 Nevertheless, I want to experiment with orchestrating Redis instances, clusters and replicas.
 However I'm more interested in supporting "bots."

 <b>Q. What are Redishub bots?
 <br>A.</b> These are envisaged as Redis-based serverless lambdas that can be composed into microservices and apps.